orbeon/orbeon-forms-doc/form-builder/database-services.md

 # Database services

 ## Overview

 By using *database services*, a [PE feature](https://www.orbeon.com/pricing), you can use data stored in any table of a relational database, for instance to dynamically populate a dropdown, or to pre-populate fields based on a value entered by users.

+## Format of database query responses

+A SQL query, when successful, returns an XML document with the following format:

+- A root element which is always `<response>`.
+- It contains one nested `<row>` element per row.
+- Each such element in turn contains one element per selected column, derived from the column name:
+    - The name is converted to lowercase.
+    - Underscores (`_`) replaced by dashes (`-`).

+For example, values for the `dept_no` column end up in `<dept-no>`.

+See below for concrete examples.

 ## Populating a dropdown